 A rope wrapped around the pylon and held by the release person may be used as a release mechanism.
-No more than approximately 1 meter of rope may extend from the pylon.
-The rope shall not have knots or splices in the 1 meter section for safety reasons.
+No more than approximately 1.25 meter of rope may extend from the pylon, and for safety reasons this rope shall not have knots or splices.
 The release person may not adjust or move the rope in any way to take up slack or allow extra length.
 He must hold it in one position or release it.
 Using the rope to aid the skier will subject the skier to disqualification.